 For more than 90 years, Hildebrand McLeod & Nelson LLP has been a leader in the legal community representing injured railroad workers and their families.
-From our offices in Oakland and Glendale, California, we represent clients throughout the United States, with a special focus on FELA claims filed in California, Arizona, Nevada, Oregon, Washington, Idaho and Utah.
+From our offices in Oakland and Los Angeles, California, we represent clients throughout the United States, with a special focus on FELA claims filed in California, Arizona, Nevada, Oregon, Washington, Idaho and Utah.

 A Proud Legal Heritage